 Hamburger Casserole Recipe

-- Preheat oven to 350 degrees.
-Spray an 11X14 inch baking dish with nonstick cooking spray.
+- Preheat oven to 350°F. Spray the 11X14 inch baking dish with nonstick cooking spray.

 - Cook noodles according to package directions in salted water until al dente.
 Drain thoroughly.